A feature of the North Vancouver waterfront since 1986, the Lonsdale Quay Public Market is a vibrant marketplace with a variety of shops and vendors.

 Lonsdale Quay Events

-On holidays and days with cultural celebrations like Family Day, Chinese New Year, Cinco de Mayo and Canada Day, there are usually free performances and family-friendly activities, either outdoors or inside in the Atrium.
-There is also often a free outdoor movie at least once a year in the summer (although likely not in 2020).
+There are usually free performances and family-friendly activities, either outdoors or inside in the atrium.
+They usually happen on holidays and days with cultural celebrations like Family Day, Chinese New Year, Cinco de Mayo and Canada Day.
+There is also often a free outdoor movie at least once a year in the summer.

 Just a block or so down the street is the Shipyards District, which is where special events often take place.
 For example, the Shipyards Night Market usually happens on Friday evenings from late spring until the early fall.
 Live music also takes place in Shipbuilders’ Square on Saturday evenings in the summer most years, as do a number of cultural festivals.